Bradford Dudley Hill: 2006–2016: Return to the NCL

 Dudley Hill's 2013 Challenge Cup campaign started with a bye as the Bonymaen Broncos had to pull out due to player shortages.
 They beat Eastmoor Dragons (68–12) before losing in Round 1 to Leeds Metropolitan University (24–28).
 The 2013 season was a mixed season for Dudley Hill as the finished mid-table (7th) however they were unable to compete in a fixture against Rochdale Mayfield on the scheduled date due to player shortages and the club was fined and relegated.
 In addition to this the club suffered from financial problems which nearly put the club out of existence, however hard work was put into the club by various people and ensured that Dudley Hill survived.
-Due to the problems the club decided not to enter the 2014 Challenge Cup citing that they couldn't guarantee being in business when the competition commenced.
+Due to the problems the club decided not to enter the 2014 Challenge Cup citing that they could not guarantee being in business when the competition commenced.

 2014 saw the club compete in Division Two of the National Conference league.
 They had a mixed start to the season with some inconsistent form but they eventually put a run of 10 games unbeaten to nearly grab automatic promotion to be denied by a two-point deduction for fielding an ineligible player.
 Throughout the season Dudley Hill did the double over heavy favourites Pilkington Recs and also stealing a win against Elland.
 Eventually Dudley Hill finished 4th in the league and beat Ovenden (36–8) in the play-offs before losing in the play-off final to Pilkington Recs (10–28).
 In the Conference Challenge Trophy the team beat Division One opponents Saddleworth Rangers (20–18) before losing to Premier side Leigh Miner Rangers (18–42).

 During the off-season hooker Nathan Kitson signed for semi-professional side Oxford Rugby League of the Kingstone Press League 1.
 Former player and ex Gloucestershire All Golds scrum half Danny Thomas took over the role of head coach.

 Dudley Hill once again did not enter the Challenge Cup.
 Hill started the 2015 season with 5 consecutive losses followed by a heavy loss to West Hull (0–62) in the Conference Challenge Cup.
 Soon after this defeat coach Danny Thomas was sacked by the club and former coach and ex player Jason Lee took the reins.
 In his first game in charge Hill beat Dewsbury Celtic (42–24) who had just recently appointed Hill's ex coach Danny Thomas.
 After two big wins, Hill suffered three big losses before hammering Oldham St Annes (76–8) in the biggest winning margin of the season.
 An inconsistent end to the season saw Dudley Hill finish 7th in the league.